 Please show respect for the law while driving the beaches of the OBX, NC - Page 2

 Please, let’s all band together and do the right thing.
-Most of us would be considered guests as we enjoy the OBX beaches; let’s abide by the law and treat our hosts with the respect they deserve.
+Most of us would be considered guests as we enjoy the OBX beaches; let’s abide by the law, show common sense, and treat our hosts with the respect they deserve.
 Irresponsibility and a total disregard for the law can easily lead to further/additional restrictions (or complete banishment).